Winchester Model 1911: Design and safety flaws

 The novel method of charging the 1911 could be potentially lethal if done incorrectly.
 Shotgun cartridges of the time were often made of paper, which could make the cartridge body vulnerable to expansion when exposed to moisture in large quantities.
-If this happened in the 1911, the barrel would have to be cycled in order to open the chamber so that the swelled shotgun shell could be removed.
+If this happened in the 1911, the barrel would have to be cycled in order to open the chamber so that the swollen shotgun shell could be removed.
 Some users mistakenly cycled the barrel by placing the butt of the weapon against the ground and forcing the barrel down.
 In this position, the muzzle of the weapon would be pointing towards the face of the user, and the swelled shell could fire, injuring or killing the user.
 This safety issue led to the Model 1911 being nicknamed "the Widowmaker".
 This situation could be avoided with adherence to safety procedures common to handling firearms, in particular, the practice of keeping the weapon pointed in a safe direction at all times.

 The potential for slam fire when clearing jams was not the only flaw in the 1911's design.
 The system of buffer rings used to reduce the recoil (two fiber washers) when the weapon was fired often failed.
 The breakdown of these rings greatly increased the recoil when a round was fired.
 The gun's "hammering recoil" caused many a stock to split.

 The sales of the "mechanically ill-fated" weapon lagged significantly behind those of Remington's and Browning's autoloaders, and Winchester ceased its production in 1925, after producing almost 83,000 of them.
-As recently as 2005, four people accidentally shot themselves with the 1911 while loading or clearing the weapon.
+As recently as 2005, four people were injured in just one incident with the 1911 while loading or clearing the weapon.